Neeraj319/Anline/Readme.md

 # Anline

-A online shopping site made in Django.
+An online shopping site made in Django.